Supermagnum/83keys/README.md

 QMK is here:
 https://qmk.fm/

-The handwire folder contains files necessary to make the bottom,top and switch plates for those who want to handwire the keyboard.
+The handwire folder contains files necessary to make the bottom,top and switch plates for those who want to handwire the keyboard without using a PCB.
 It should be compatible with Cherry Stabilizers.

 I hope that the Teensy socket is wired up correctly.